daphteh/Sarcasm_Detector/README.md

 # Sarcasm_Detector
 In this project, I built a Sarcasm Detector using deep learning & NLP techniques to predict whether headlines from 'The Onion' & 'The Huffington Post' are sarcastic.
-Deep learning & transfer learning techniques were used used.
+Deep learning & transfer learning techniques were used.

 #### Supervised Prediction Task ####
 * ML Logistic Regression Model --> useful for establishing baseline performance